-That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, reach out to an expert for smart thermostat installation in Hasbrouck Heights.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Hasbrouck Heights.

 - Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so you have them if they get erased.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Turns your Nest off and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-- Schedule: This type of reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.